smashkoala/Traffic-sign-recognition-project/writeup.md

 My final model results were:
 * training set accuracy of 1.000
 * validation set accuracy of 0.958
 * test set accuracy of 0.935

+The training set accuracy and the validation accuracy are calculated in the 15th cell of the Ipython notebook.
+The test set accuracy is calculated in the 17th cell of the notebook.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?